ludocode/onramp/docs/virtual-machine.md

 - argument in r1: the address at which to store the 64-bit position in the file
 - return value in r0: 0 on success or an error code

-Stores the current position in the given file to the given `position` address.
+Gets the current position in the given file, storing it at the given address.

-If successful, the VM stores two words at the address in r1: the low 32 bits of the position followed by the high 32 bits of the position.
+If successful, the VM stores two words starting at the address in r1: the low 32 bits of the position (at the given address) followed by the high 32 bits of the position (at the given address plus four.)
+The VM then returns 0.

-The outputted value can be used in a call to `seek` with base 0 to return to this position in the file.
+The outputted value can be used in a call to `seek` to return to this position in the file.

 If the VM's maximum file size is less than the range of a 32-bit word (i.e. 4 GiB), the VM must still write a second word to the output with value zero.

-If successful, this returns 0.

-If this is called on one of the standard input/output/error streams, the behaviour is undefined.

-If the file is not seekable (for platform-specific reasons), this returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.
+If the file is not seekable, this returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.
+Only regular files (and some platform-specific devices) are seekable.
+Directories and streams are not seekable.
+(Programs rely on these error codes to differentiate between regular files and streams.)

 If some other error occurred in reading data, for example the storage device malfunctioned or file data is corrupted, the VM returns `ERROR_IO` or `ERROR_GENERIC`.